 You will need: One human head freshly cut from an enemy*.
 One large iron pot.
 Six to eight gallons of water.
 Five bundles of firewood.
 One pound of small stones.
 One pound of sand.
 Five ounces of plant seeds.
 Several small wooden pegs.
 Needle and twine.
 One bay leaf (optional).

 1: Carefully remove skin and hair from head by making incision in back of neck.
-Sew eyelids shut, seal mouth with wooden pegs, and sew neck slit closed, but leave large neck hole where head was severed open.
+Sew eyelids shut, seal mouth with wooden pegs, and sew neck slit closed, but leave open the large neck hole where the head was severed.
 Discard skull or offer as sacrifice to cruel primitive god.

 3: Head should now be one third normal size and rubbery.
 Carefully turn inside out and scrape remaining flesh away.
 Discard scraps or save as dog treats.

 4: Invert head skin side out once more.
 Heat stones and sand over fire and insert into head.
 This will cause more shrinkage.

 5: Once head has reached desired size pack in hot sand to set shape and facial features and let bake at low temperature.

 6: Remove from sand.
 Rub wood ash on head to prevent muisak, or avenging soul, from escaping.
 If you are not superstitious or prefer a lighter colored head skip this step.

 7: Fill head with seeds and sew neck hole shut.
 Hang head several feet over fire to slowly harden.
 Be careful not to overheat, as hair can ignite.

 8: Wear shrunken head around neck to instill terror and revulsion in onlookers.
 Optionally, it can be fitted with a tiny hat and sunglasses.